OCSYT/BracketShader/README.md

-If there are no dynamic lights in the scene, the avatar will appear as black while using the toon shader, please set brightness to "1" and set a fake shading texture.
+If there are no dynamic lights in the scene, the avatar will appear as black while using the toon shader, please set the fake light color to white.
 An example of this is the AVATAREXAMPLE material found in the BracketShader folder.